b00611005/robotGame/README.md

 Version1:

 - Choose the initial pose of the robot.
-- Type some actions that you want the robot to move.
-(M,L,R seperated by ",")
+- Type in a sequence of actions.
+(M, L, R separated by ",".)"
 - Click Run, and the robot will start moving around the board.

 ![Screenshot](img/robotGame_v1.png)

 Version2:

-- Choose the initial, final pose of the robot, and the maxStep.
+- Choose the robot’s initial pose, final pose, as well as the maximum number of steps allowed.
-- Click calculate, and there should be some valid sequences of moves provided.
-(If there's any)
+- Click on the Calculate button, and valid move sequences (if any) will be displayed.
-- Double click any move in the table, the robot will move according.
+- Double click on any move sequences in the table, and the robot will move accordingly.

 ![Screenshot](img/robotGame_v2.png)